 prayer and work.

-Other divisions of Abbey Press include the Trade Marketing division, which sells to
+Other divisions of Abbey Press include Trade Marketing, which sells to gift and book

 Abbey Press also operates the on-campus Saint Meinrad Archabbey Gift Shop.
 The gift

 shop offers a wide selection of Christian books, gifts, cards,